mbalcilar/UNH_Business_Anlaytics_Syllabus_Template/README.md

 Author: [Mehmet Balcilar](www.mbalcilar.net) <br/>
 Email: mbalcilar@newhaven.edu

-R Markdown Template for University of New Haven, Department of Economics and Business Analytics.
+[R Markdown](https://bookdown.org/yihui/rmarkdown/) Syllabus Template for University of New Haven, Department of Economics and Business Analytics.

 You may freely copy and adopt this template.